Student Organizations & Clubs

 Luce Club

-Luce is a social and service focused club that is under SPX Campus Ministry.
+The Luce club is a social and service focused club associated with SPX Campus Ministry.
 Named after, soon to be saint, Blessed Chaira Luce Badano.
 Join us twice a month for engaging social gatherings that uplift spirits, are fun, and foster meaningful connections and provide service opportunities.
 Our mission extends beyond our meetings as we collaborate with other groups, such as the Frassati Brotherhood, to be a force for positive change, echoing the spirit of unity and support that defines our club.
 Come be a part of something greater!
 Join the Perpetua Sisterhood and discover the power of sisterhood, friendship, and faith in action.

 Moderator(s): Rebecca Rose